 It’ll be up to you to keep detailed written records of all your buyer enquiries and to be on your toes when negotiating with prospective buyers.

-Bizdaq is the perfect solution if you are entrepreneurially minded with the desire to sell your own business and save money (on average, in excess of £10K) on agent fees, while enjoying access to a great deal more vendor resources than a traditional listing site.
+Selling a business is free with Bizdaq.
+Bizdaq is the perfect solution if you are entrepreneurially minded with the desire to sell your own business and save money (on average, over £10K) on agent fees while enjoying access to a great deal more vendor resources than a traditional listing site.
 It is, quite literally, the best of both worlds!

 More and more sellers are coming round to the idea of marketing their small businesses simply, quickly and cheaply, without the fuss and bother of trusting their sale to an agent who won’t be as invested in selling it as they are.